DSanchez-Code/DSanchez-Code/README.md

 - 👋 Hi, I’m Dan Sanchez, @DSanchez-Code.
 - 👀 I’m interested in practicing as much as I can with programming for Data Analytics/Data Science, and having fun while developing my portfolio.
-- 🌱 I’m currently learning Python through Data Camp and supplemental YouTube videos.
+- 🌱 I’m currently practicing Python through Data Camp and supplemental YouTube videos.
-- 💞️ I’m looking to collaborate on beginner-intermediate Python, R, Tableau and SQL projects.
+- 💞️ I’m looking to collaborate on Python, R, Tableau and SQL projects.
 - 📫 How to reach me:
 sanchezd@uncw.edu
 https://www.linkedin.com/in/sanchezdanalyst/